 indefatigable efforts of one of the Archive’s co-curators, Mr. Clayton Ogilvie, with the support and assistance of our second co-curator, Dr. Gerald McKnight,

-Professor Emeritus of History at Hood, and with the technical assistance of Dr. George Dimitoglou of Hood's Compute Science Department.
+Professor Emeritus of History at Hood, and with the technical assistance of Dr. George Dimitoglou of Hood's Computer Science Department.

 The collection also holds the records of at least a dozen major FOIAPA lawsuits against the government.
 Each of these civil action suits is accompanied with appendices of pertinent government documents.
 One of these FOIAPA cases, CA 75-226, includes the depositions of three FBI agents who were responsible for the Bureau's scientific testing of the weapon and the bullets that allegedly killed President Kennedy, and who conducted the spectrographic and neutron activation analysis of the physical evidence in the case.
 These lawsuits are a rich documentary depository, providing a unique collection of records on FOIAPA litigation that should be of interest to historians and legal scholars.